Supersymmetric black holes with spiky horizons: The second solution

 where again $\rho^2\equiv|p-\bar p|$. \eqref{ds^2|_tr-2nd} is free from conical singularities in $p=\bar p$ if \eq \phi\sim\phi + \frac{4\pi\bar p}{|1 - \bar p^2|}\,. \feq Let us now consider the case of a compact horizon, i.e., $\Delta>16\sqrt K$, $p\in(\bar p_2,\bar p_1)$.
 Since $\bar p_2$ lies at the left of the local maximum in $p=1$ and $\bar p_1$ on the right, we have $\bar p_2^2<1<\bar p_1^2$.
 Requiring the periodicities of $\phi$ in $\bar p_1$ and $\bar p_2$ to be equal gives thus \eq \frac{\bar p_1}{\bar p_1^2 - 1} = \frac{\bar p_2}{1 - \bar p_2^2}\quad\Rightarrow\quad\bar p_1 = \frac1{\bar p_2}\quad (\lor\,\bar p_1 = -\bar p_2)\,, \feq where the last case is excluded since we assumed $p>0$.
 We can then write \eq f_2(p) = p(3 - p^2)\Delta - 32\sqrt K = -\Delta\left(p - \frac1{\bar p_2}\right)\!(p - \bar p_2) (p - \bar p_3)\,. \feq Comparing the coefficients of the various powers one obtains $\bar p_2=1$ and therefore also $\bar p_1=1$.
 One can thus remove only one of the two conical singularities located at the poles, and it is not possible to have a horizon that is smooth in both $\bar p_1$ and $\bar p_2$.
 The remaining singularity can be thought of as being created by a semi-infinite cosmological string.
 The horizon geometry is visualized by means of the embedding diagram in figure~\ref{embed}.

-Alternatively, one can keep both singularities and tune the parameters of the metric such that the horizon becomes a specific kind of orbifold\footnote{We recall that an $n$-dimensional orbifold is a topological space locally modelled on $\RR^n/\Gamma$, where $\Gamma$ are finite groups.}, the weighted projective space $\Sigma=\text{W}\CC\text{P}^1_{[n_1,n_2]}$, also called spindle.
+Alternatively, one can keep both singularities and tune the parameters of the metric such that the horizon becomes a specific kind of orbifold\footnote{We recall that an $n$-dimensional orbifold is a topological space locally modelled on $\RR^n/\Gamma$, where $\Gamma$ are finite groups.}, the weighted projective space $\Sigma=\text{W}\CC\text{P}^1_{[n_1,n_2]}$, also called spindle (see~\cite{Ferrero:2020laf,Ferrero:2020twa,Hosseini:2021fge} for a list of recent references on this topic).
 This space is topologically a 2-sphere, but with conical singularities at the poles, characterized by deficit angles $2\pi(1-1/n_{1,2})$, with $n_{1,2}$ two coprime positive integers.
 Locally, the poles are modelled on $\RR^2/\ZZ_{n_1}$ and $\RR^2/\ZZ_{n_2}$.
 Fixing appropriately the constant $\sqrt{K}/\Delta$ and the period of $\phi$, the two-dimensional metric spanned by $p$ and $\phi$ becomes a smooth metric on the orbifold $\Sigma$.